 The questions are endless, and you may need to ask quite a few of them before you stumble on what your top clients might have in common.
 Perhaps they are all dog lovers, pilots, or football fans.
 Perhaps they have all been in business for less than five years.
 Perhaps they are all transplanted from the south.
 Once you see the connection, you will have some freedom and a clear direction to find more people just like them.

 Also take a look at what services you like to deliver best.
 Once you’ve been in business for a while, you may have some work that’s not your favorite, but you keep doing it for the money.
-In 2012, think about how you can proactively attract clients that need the type of work you love to do.
+This year, think about how you can proactively attract clients that need the type of work you love to do.
 Work that challenges you, is interesting, and is profitable will keep you from burning out.
 Plus, it will help your entire business and your other clients to seek clients that energize you because you will be happier.

 Start by creating another report that shows your revenue by service or product line.
 What would the ideal 2012 mix be if you could wave your magic wand again?